What type of Pension Plan is this?

 How is my monthly lifetime pension calculated?

 Your employer remits contributions for every hour that you work based on the hourly rate set in their agreement with Local 8.
 Because there are so many differing hourly contribution rates, the total dollar amount paid by your Employer is divided by a Standard Contribution Rate (SCR) to provide a number of Standard Contribution Rate Hours (converted hours).
-For each SCR hour you earn 4.14 cents of monthly lifetime pension.
-The current SCR Rate has been subsidized for 202 and 2024 at $5.00 per hour.

-1,800 worked hours @ 4.50 per hour = $8,100 Employer Contributions less 1% Funeral Benefit
+· 1,800 worked hours @ $4.50/hour = $8,100 Employer contributions

 Why is there one Standard Contribution Rate (SCR) set?